 Attack framework

-A structured knowledge base cataloging adversary tactics, techniques, and procedures used to understand and defend against cyberattacks.
+An attack framework is a structured knowledge base that catalogs adversary tactics, techniques, and procedures (TTPs) to help organizations understand, detect, and defend against cyberattacks.